-Milwaukee Motorcycle Clothing Company offers the Men’s Crazy Horse Jacket in a fashionable distressed leather and has body armor on the arms, shoulders, and back along with highly reflective piping.
-With vertical 12” vents on the front and back vents, it allows a rider to easily adjust the airflow on those long haul rides. $250 – More info
+Milwaukee Motorcycle Clothing Company offers the Leather LKM1725 Men’s Black Sporty Crossover Scooter Leather in a fashionable distressed leather with body armor on the arms, shoulders, and back along with highly reflective piping.
+With vertical 12” vents on the front and back vents, it allows a rider to easily adjust the airflow on those long-haul rides.

 Best for Summer Riding

-When a rider wants to have the best gear even during blistering hot summers, the Tourmaster Element Cooling Jacket fits the bill.
-With water-resistant cowhide leather that has a TFL cooling leather treatment to reduce UV rays resulting in the temperature of the jacket to be reduced by up to 15 percent compared to standard leather. $400 – More info
+When a rider wants to have the best gear even during blistering hot summers, the Alpinestars Men’s SP-1 Airflow Jacket fits the bill.
+With water-resistant cowhide leather that has a TFL cooling leather treatment to reduce UV rays resulting in the temperature of the jacket to be reduced by up to 15 percent compared to standard leather.

 Best for the Track Riders

-The Cortech Adrenaline Men’s Leather Racing Jacket ensures you’ll show up on the track in a vibrant red and white leather at a weight less than 7 pounds.
-It features both perforated and non-perforated panels, armor at elbows and shoulders with triple density on the back. $288 – More info
+The Cortech Adrenaline Men’s Leather Racing Jacket ensures you’ll show up on the track in vibrant red and white leather at a weight of less than 7 pounds.
+It features both perforated and non-perforated panels, armor at elbows and shoulders with triple density on the back.

 Best for New Riders (Male)

-FLAVOR offers a brown leather motorcycle jacket with removable hood and well-positioned pockets to ensure valuables do not fall out; the hip-length design prevents it from riding up on the torso. $150 – More info
+FLAVOR offers a brown leather motorcycle jacket with a removable hood and well-positioned pockets to ensure valuables do not fall out; the hip-length design prevents it from riding up on the torso.

 Best for New Riders (Female)

-True Elements has designed the Women’s Motorcycle Leather Jacket, which features pebble-grained leather, removable thermal insulation, with two-outside pockets and one inside, leather stretch panels along the back and under the arm, and non-corroding heavy snaps and zippers. $160 – More info
+True Elements has designed the Women’s Motorcycle Leather Jacket, which features pebble-grained leather, removable thermal insulation, with two outside pockets and one inside, leather stretch panels along the back and under the arm, and non-corroding heavy snaps and zippers.

 Best for Women

 Showing some well-deserved love for our lady-viewers.
-The Joe Rocket Classic ’92 Women’s Leather Motorcycle Jacket is made from drum dyed cowhide with pockets for optional armor on the shoulders, elbows, and back.
-There are five interior pockets to hold necessities and a quilted liner for additional warmth or fit. $256 – More info
+The Joe Rocket Classic ’92 Women’s Leather Motorcycle Jacket is made from drum-dyed cowhide with pockets for optional armor on the shoulders, elbows, and back.
+There are five interior pockets to hold necessities and a quilted liner for additional warmth or fit.

 Best for Riders on a Budget

-The Diamond Plate Rock Design Jacket is genuine Buffalo Leather and comes in under $50!
+The HWK Black Moto Riding Jacket is genuine Buffalo Leather and comes in under $50!
 This jacket has a nylon lining, a Nehru collar, and zippered wrist closure.
-The embroidered patches are included in case you were wondering. $49 – More info
+The embroidered patches are included in case you were wondering.